stas-goncharenko/sgCaptcha/README.md

 SG_CAPTCHA
 ==========

-The SG_CAPTCHA PHP Library provides a simple way to place a CAPTCHA on your PHP website, helping you stop bots on you site.
+The SG_CAPTCHA PHP Library provides a simple way to place a CAPTCHA on your PHP website, helping you stop bots.

 Quick Start
 -----------